-As CoLab director and creative director of LMC, Hertel, an industry veteran whose clients have ranged from Turner Broadcasting to independent record labels, oversees CoLab client projects and serves as a liaison between academia and other professions.
+As CoLab director and creative director of LMC, Hertel oversees CoLab client projects and serves as a liaison between academia and other professions.
+Hertel is an industry veteran whose clients have ranged from Turner Broadcasting to independent record labels.

 “I founded the CoLab because of the skepticism that students in the humanities tend to face from those who don’t understand that they do indeed have marketable skills in addition to their understanding of history, theory, and analysis,” she said.